njcorrente/pySIMAID/README.md

 - **NPT MD** for realistic structural dynamics with volume fluctuations
 - **Metropolis acceptance** based on rigorous free energy comparisons

-This approach enables accurate prediction of adsorption isotherms, framework deformation, and breathing transitions in flexible MOFs.
+This approach enables accurate prediction of adsorption isotherm and framework deformation in flexible MOFs.

 ## Key Features